summaryInfo/nsst/README.md

 if you want to use it the machine you compile it on.
 These more aggressive optimization options works fine.
-It's more relevant for MIT-SHM backend (default one).
+It's more relevant for MIT-SHM backend.

 XRender backend is slightly faster in general, but a lot slower in some corner cases (e.g. small font and a lot of true color cells).
-Use `--backend=x11xrender` configure option to enable it.
+XRender backend is default.
+In order to switch to MIT-SHM backend use `--backend=x11shm`.

 See `./configure --help` for more.